Skip to chat with us. Skip to content

 STIs are caused by bacteria, viruses, or parasites.
 Since many sexually transmitted infections don’t cause symptoms, it’s important to get a routine STI testing panel if you’re sexually active — untreated STIs can lead to serious health problems.

 STIs are tested using blood, urine, or a swab of cells or fluid from the infected area.
-In this blog, we take a closer look at how urine tests work and which STIs can be detected in urine — along with some helpful tips for giving a urine sample.
+In this blog, we take a closer look at how urine tests for STDs work and which STIs can be detected in urine — along with some helpful tips for giving a urine sample.

 Urine is commonly used to test for bacterial and parasitic infections.
-Urine tests are quick and simple, and they’re non-invasive — no needles or swabs necessary.
+Urine tests are quick and simple, and they’re non-invasive — no needles or swabs are necessary.

 Your provider will send you to the washroom with a little plastic cup, and you’ll return it with a small urine sample, which will go to the lab.
 The most common urine test for STIs is a nucleic acid amplification test, or NAAT, which detects the DNA from the bacterium or parasite causing the infection.
 Urine test results are usually available within a few days.